 small batch apple jam

-This fabulous jam is worlds away from apple pie filling, although you could certainly use it to bake with.
+This fabulous French apple jam is worlds away from apple pie filling, although you could certainly use it to bake with.
 It’s so delicious and versatile that I’m surprised you don’t see it more often.
 This is a small batch, with just a handful of apples, and the quick process won’t overwhelm your kitchen or take all afternoon.
 I got two big pints of it, and we’ve been spreading it on toast all week.
 If you want a real treat, get yourselves some warm croissants to go with it.
 I’m already dreaming up ways to bake it into something fabulous…

-what you’ll need for easy apple jam
+what you’ll need for easy French apple jam

 - apples